blackberry/BlackBerry-Spark-SDK-iOS-Samples/PyriteFinancial/README.md

 ## Prerequisites

-- Install Xcode 11
+- Install Xcode 11 or later
-- CocoaPods 1.7
+- CocoaPods 1.7 or later

 ## Getting Started